compsocialscience/summer-institute/_videos/ethics-part-1.md

 code:
 ---

-Professor Matthew Salganik of Princeton University gives an introduction to the interdisciplinary field of computational social science, which employs digital data sources and machine learning to study human behavior.
+In part 1 of 2 videos, Professor Matthew Salganik from Princeton University discusses ethical issues in the field of Computational Social Science.